The bulk one-arm exponent for the CLE$_{\kappa'}$ percolations: Liouville quantum gravity surfaces

-For a thin quantum disk sampled from $\Md_2(W)$, its left (resp. right) boundary length is defined as the sum of the left (resp. right) boundary lengths of all quantum disks in $\{\mathcal{D}_u\}$. \end{definition}
+For a thin quantum disk sampled from $\Md_2(W)$, its left (resp.\ right) boundary length is defined as the sum of the left (resp.\ right) boundary lengths of all quantum disks in $\{\mathcal{D}_u\}$. \end{definition}

 The \emph{quantum triangle} is a quantum surface introduced in~\cite{ASY22} with three marked points and three weight parameters $W_1, W_2, W_3>0$.
 Thick quantum triangles are constructed via Liouville fields with three boundary insertions.
-Quantum triangles with thin vertices of weight $W<\frac{\gamma^2}{2}$ are realized as the concatenation of their thick counterparts and weight $W$ thin disks.
+Quantum triangles with thin vertices of weight $W<\frac{\gamma^2}{2}$ are realized as the concatenation of their thick counterparts and weight $W$ thin disks. {See Figure~\ref{fig:det-qt} (right) for an illustration.}

 \begin{definition}[Thick quantum triangles] Let $W_1,W_2,W_3>\frac{\gamma^2}{2}$.
 For $i=1,2,3$, denote $\beta_i=\gamma+\frac{2-W_i}{\gamma}<Q$.
 Let $\phi$ be sampled from $\frac{1}{(Q-\beta_1)(Q-\beta_2)(Q-\beta_3)} \LF_{\mathbb{H}}^{(\beta_1,\infty),(\beta_2,0),(\beta_3,1)}$.
 The infinite measure $\QT(W_1,W_2,W_3)$ is defined as the law of $(\mathbb{H},\phi,\infty,0,1)/\!\!\sim_{\gamma}$.